Hum Saath-Saath Hain: Plot

 A bitter turn comes when Anand's brother Anurag cheats him out of inheritance and share in the family business, and Anand & Sangeeta should look for a separate business and a separate home for themselves, so they decide to shift to Bangalore for the growing computer industry.
-This incident triggers insecurity in Mamta's mind.
-Meanwhile, her three friends and Dharamraj fill her head with thoughts as to why Vivek should be in charge of the family business and the company as the managing director.
-If so, then Vivek may throw Prem and Vinod, along with Preeti and Sapna, out of the house.
-This thought makes Mamta very paranoid.
+This incident makes Mamta fear her sons' futures.
+Influenced by her three friends and Dharamraj, Mamta begins to fear that Vivek, as the eldest and managing director, will eventually sideline Prem and Vinod.
+Mamta then demands Ramkishan divide the business equally among all their children.
+Ramkishan disagrees as it will divide the family.

-She questions Ramkishan's decision and wants the division of the business equally among all their children.
-He disagrees as it will divide the family.
-Heartbroken, after finding out about it, Vivek asks Ramkishan to put Prem in charge of the family business and the company as the managing director and moves back to their ancestral village Rampur with a pregnant Sadhna to take care of the new factory.
+Heartbroken by Mamta's sudden change in attitude, Vivek voluntarily steps down to maintain peace within the family.
+He requests Ramkishan to put Prem in charge of the family business and the company as the managing director.
+Vivek moves back to their ancestral village Rampur with a pregnant Sadhna to take care of the new factory.
 Vinod accompanies them.

 Prem refuses to replace Vivek as head of the family business and the managing director.
 Vivek convinces him to go along with the plan in the interest of preventing further conflict within the family.
 Prem tells Mamta that he won't marry and can't replace Vivek and Sadhna like she wants.
-Eventually, Anurag realizes his mistake and unites with Anand and Sangeeta.
+Eventually, Anurag realises his mistake and reunites with Anand and Sangeeta.

 Sangeeta asks Mamta to bring back Vivek.
-Mamta realizes her mistakes and visits Rampur with Ramkishan.
+Mamta realises her mistakes and visits Rampur with Ramkishan.
 In the hospital, Sadhna delivers a baby boy.
 Vivek and Mamta reconcile.
 Later, Prem and Vinod marry Preeti and Sapna, respectively.
-Dharamraj apologizes and realizes that ill manners cannot end the love in the family.
+Dharamraj apologises and realises that ill manners cannot end the love in the family.
 Vivek, with his right arm now healed, returns as the managing director of the company and takes charge of the family business again.
-And they all live happily ever after for Vivek-Sadhna, Prem-Preeti, Anand-Sangeeta, and Vinod-Sapna.
+And they all live happily ever after for each of the couples.